Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Neural network-based characterization of water storage

 where $\operatorname{NN}$ denotes the neural network with weights and biases stored in $\theta$.
 Additionally, $N_{{\rm train}}$ represents the number of samples in the training dataset and $V_{{\rm true}}^{(i)}$ is the true water volume for the $i$-th sample.
 The term $\mathcal{R}(\theta)$ denotes the sum of the squared weights of the model and $\alpha$ is the $L_2$ regularization penalty coefficient.
 This loss function ensures that the predicted values closely approximate the true values.
 The model iteratively updates its weights and biases using the Adam optimizer to minimize this loss function.
 The convergence of the loss function over epochs is monitored to avoid overfitting.
 For a broader discussion on neural network training methodologies and optimization strategies, see \cite{goodfellow2016deep, zhang2023dive}.

 The best-performing network is selected based on MSE for validation.
 After testing various hyperparameter combinations, the final network consists of five hidden layers with 2,570 (layer 1), 3,920 (layer 2), 3,360 (layer 3), 2,730 (layer 4), and 3,400 (layer 5) neurons.
-It employs the LeakyReLU activation function, a learning rate of 1e-5, and an $L_2$ regularization penalty factor of 1e-5.
+It employs the LeakyReLU activation function, a learning rate of $1 \times 10^{-5}$, and an $L_2$ regularization penalty factor of $1 \times 10^{-5}$.
 The output layer uses a linear activation function, and early stopping is enabled during both hyperparameter tuning and training to enhance generalization and prevent overfitting.

+The training process uses large, randomized datasets that broadly sample the parameter space, with noise added to help improve robustness.
+Hyperparameters are tuned via a random search, and early stopping is applied to reduce overfitting and support generalization to new data.
 Figure \ref{fig:nn} illustrates the approach for estimating water volume from seismic data.
-The figure shows the sequential steps in data processing, followed by the neural network model, which consists of five hidden layers.
-Additionally, it includes the learning curves for both training and validation, highlighting the model’s convergence and generalization during training.
+The figure shows the sequential data processing steps, the neural network architecture with five hidden layers, and the training and validation loss curves that highlight the model’s learning and generalization over time.